the-other-mariana/ml-intro/week13/README.md

 It is important to note that the weights are updated taking on account the current weight but also a **learning factor a** times the data input point that generated **error**.
 The learning factor **a** is a constant value that is a configuration parameter that is fixed from the beginning of the learning process.

 The value *a* is one for each data set, and it varies between the range of [-1,1], approximately.
-It is similar to **beta** parameter is Linear Regression and Logistic Regression, but now if **a** is either **too small or too big the solution never converges**, whereas a small beta meant a slow convergence and a big beta meant not convergence.
+It is similar to **beta** parameter in Linear Regression and Logistic Regression, but now if **a** is either **too small or too big the solution never converges**, whereas a small beta meant a slow convergence and a big beta meant not convergence.

 - The perceptron algorithm is not an optimization problem, since there is not cost function to minimize.